jabergius33/Statistical_filtering/statistical_filtering/README-cylind.md

 #### Generate prediction labels (demo_test_folder.py )
 1. Update path to model in "demo_test_folder.py" (model to infer)
-2. Create an empty 'Sequences' folder where the predictions will be stored
 3. Run: demo_test_folder.py

   Args: